lextoumbourou/notes/content/dynamically-loading-modules-and-classes-in-python.md

 ### The setup

-The expectations for plugins would be that the class's name matches its file's name, PascalCased after removing the *plugin\_* prefix.
+The expectations for plugins would be that the class's name matches the file's name, PascalCased after removing the *plugin\_* prefix.
 For example, for module *plugin\_do\_something.py*, the class name will be *DoSomething()*.
 So, the setup should look something like this: